Tongva language

-The Tongva language (also known as Gabrielino or Gabrieleño) is an extinct Uto-Aztecan language formerly spoken by the Tongva, a Native American people who live in and around Los Angeles, California.
+The Tongva language (also known as Gabrielino, Gabrieleño, or Kizh) is an extinct and revitalizing Uto-Aztecan language spoken by the Tongva, a Native American people who have lived in and around modern-day Los Angeles for centuries.
 It has not been a language of everyday conversation since the 1940s.
 The Gabrielino people now speak English but a few are attempting to revive their language by using it in everyday conversation and ceremonial contexts.
 Presently, Gabrielino is also being used in language revitalization classes and in some public discussion regarding religious and environmental issues.
 Tongva is closely related to Serrano.
 The names of several cities and neighborhoods in Southern California are of Tongva origin, and include Pacoima, Tujunga, Topanga, Azusa, Cahuenga in Cahuenga Pass and Cucamonga in Rancho Cucamonga.

 The last fluent native speakers of Tongva lived in the early 20th century.
 The language is primarily documented in the unpublished field notes of John Peabody Harrington made during that time.
 The "J.P.
 Harrington Project", developed by The Smithsonian through University of California, Davis, approximately 6,000 pages of his notes on the Tongva language, were coded for documentation by a Tongva member, who took three years to accomplish the task.
-Alleged native speakers of Tongva who have died as late as in the 1970s have not been verified as having been fluent speakers.
+Alleged native speakers of Tongva who have died as late as the 1970s have not been verified as having been fluent speakers.

-The minor planet 50000 Quaoar was named after the Tongva creator god.
+The dwarf planet 50000 Quaoar was named after the Tongva creator god, also called Chinigchinix.

 Language revitalization

-The Gabrielino language is a subgroup of Takic, a subfamily of Uto-Aztecan, which is usually divided into three subgoups: Serrano-Kitanemuk, Gabrielino (including the Fernandeno dialect) and Cupan.
+The Gabrielino language is a subgroup of Takic, a subfamily of Uto-Aztecan, which is usually divided into three subgoups: Serrano-Kitanemuk, Gabrielino (including the Fernandeño dialect) and Cupan.
 As of 2012, members of the contemporary Tongva (Gabrieleño) tribal council are attempting to revive the language, by making use of written vocabularies, by comparison to better attested members of the Takic group to which Tongva belonged, and by offering classes.

 In 2004, Pamela Munro, now UCLA emeritus professor of linguistics, was asked to serve as a linguistic mentor to Tongva people who wanted to learn about their language at the Breath of Life Workshop, a biennial event in Berkeley staged by the Advocates for Indigenous California Language Survival.
 Since then, she has taught monthly Tongva language classes in which adults and children practice pronunciation, master the use of grammatical particles, sing songs and play word games.
 She calls her work "a reclamation effort" for the language.
 Munro has compiled a Tongva dictionary of over 1,000 words, and also maintains a Tongva language Facebook page to which she posts Tongva words, phrases and songs.
-Munro says there are no audio recordings of people speaking the Tongva language, but that there are a few scratched wax cylinder recordings of Tongva songs.
+According to Munro, there are no audio recordings of people speaking the Tongva language, but that there are a few scratched wax cylinder recordings of Tongva songs.